kaz260/WAO-Scheduler/README.md

 # WAO-Scheduler plugin
 Kubernetes is a portable, extensible, open source platform for facilitating declarative configuration management and automation, and managing containerized workloads and services.
 Kubernetes has a huge and fast-growing ecosystem with a wide range of services, support and tools available.
-WAO-Scheduler plugin is one of Kubernetes' scheduler plugin implementations that minimizes power growth when placing workloads on nodes.
+(Workload Allocation Optimizer)WAO-Scheduler plugin is one of Kubernetes' scheduler plugin implementations that minimizes power growth when placing workloads on nodes.
 Architecture overview

 ## Install